-Dear ABBA, help me to find the best examples of loving fathers in this world and then to look beyond them and realize that if they, being basically evil can be good to their children HOW MUCH MORE OUR FATHER IN HEAVEN!
+Dear ABBA, help me to find the best examples of loving fathers in this world and then to look beyond them and realize that if they, being basically evil can be good to their children HOW MUCH MORE MY FATHER IN HEAVEN!
+Luke 11:13

-My DAD is an encourager, an appreciator of small efforts, a teacher who does not yell or roll his eyes.
+My DAD is an encourager, an appreciator of small efforts, a teacher who does not yell or roll his eyes at my ignorance.
+He does not get bothered if I approach his throne when he is busy (when isn’t he?).
 He loves to place his strong hands on the seat of my learner’s bicycle and steady me as I practice.
 Sometimes he just likes to hang out and be with me without having to go do great things and considers the time together well spent even if no fish bite.
 He is slow to anger, with heaps and heaps of mercy, and keeps in mind that I am but made of dust.

 My heavenly ABBA says the same to me.

 I remember when my son was berating himself for a less than perfect performance on a test.
-I assured him that his opinion did not count, his teacher’s opinion did not count, for that matter, his mother’s opinion, or his sister’s, because: I his father thought that he was a wonder-son no matter how he did on a test, AND MY OPINION TRUMPS ALL OTHERS.
+I assured him that his opinion did not count, his teacher’s opinion did not count, for that matter, his mother’s opinion, or his sister’s, because: I, his father, thought that he was a wonderful son, no matter how he did on a test, AND MY OPINION TRUMPS ALL OTHERS.
+Proverbs 17:6

-I f you have a god that is distant, harsh, and eager to squash you, quick to anger and slow to mercy: exchange him for the real one, the one who loves his name ABBA!
+If you have a god that is distant, harsh, and eager to squash you, quick to anger and slow to mercy: exchange him for mine, the real one, the one who loves his name ABBA!

 ABBA, thank you for loving me so much.
 Help me to remember that, having given your firstborn’s life to ransom me, surely you will freely give me all else that I truly need, especially your love.